Project Nayuki

 11. We can rewrite and factorize this system into matrices and vectors:

 12. Now we finally have something that can be solved.
-Put the above coefficients into a \(ν × (ν+1)\) augmented matrix and run it through Gauss–Jordan elimination.
+Put the above coefficients into a ν×(ν+1) augmented matrix and run it through Gauss–Jordan elimination.
 If the system of linear equations is inconsistent, then there are too many errors in the codeword and they cannot be repaired at the moment.
-If \(ν\) is not at the maximum possible value, then it might be possible to fix the codeword by re-running the procedure with a larger \(ν\).
+If ν is not at the maximum possible value, then it might be possible to fix the codeword by re-running the procedure with a larger ν.
 Otherwise the codeword cannot be fixed in any way at all.

 We need to take special care if the linear system is consistent but under-determined.
-This happens when the codeword contains fewer than \(ν\) errors, because any of the locations where the error value is zero could be selected as a virtual “error”.
-Each different set of error location indexes \(\{I_i \: | \: 0 ≤ i < ν\}\) (unknown right now) would produce a different error locator polynomial \(Λ(x)\).
-For example if the set of true error locations is \(\{2, 5\}\) and we want to find exactly 3 error locations, then \(\{0, 2, 5\}\), \(\{2, 4, 5\}\), etc. are all equally valid solutions.
+This happens when the codeword contains fewer than ν errors, because any of the locations where the error value is zero could be selected as a virtual “error”.
+Each different set of error location indexes {Ii|0i<ν} (unknown right now) would produce a different error locator polynomial Λ(x).
+For example if the set of true error locations is {2,5} and we want to find exactly 3 error locations, then {0,2,5}, {2,4,5}, etc. are all equally valid solutions.

 The key insight is that we only need some particular solution to the linear system.
 We don’t care about parametrizing the space of all solutions or anything else.
 One approach is to treat all the dependent variables as zero.
 When we scan each row of the matrix in reduced row echelon form (RREF), we look at the column of the leftmost non-zero coefficient.
 If the column is rightmost, then the linear system is inconsistent.
-Otherwise the \(i\)-th column corresponds to the \(i\)-th variable in the linear system, which corresponds to the coefficient \(Λ_{ν-i}\).
+Otherwise the i-th column corresponds to the i-th variable in the linear system, which corresponds to the coefficient Λνi.
 By setting the dependent variables (the columns without pivots) to zero, we don’t need to adjust the values of any other variables.

-13. Once we obtain the coefficients \(Λ_1, Λ_2, \ldots, Λ_ν\), we can evaluate the polynomial \(Λ(x)\) at any point we want.
-Plug in the values \(x = α^{-i}\) for \(0 ≤ i < n\) and check to see if \(Λ(α^{-i}) = 0\).
-For the solutions found, put the \(i\) values into the variables \(I_0\), \(I_1\), etc.
+13. Once we obtain the coefficients Λ1,Λ2,,Λν, we can evaluate the polynomial Λ(x) at any point we want.
+Plug in the values x=αi for 0i<n and check to see if Λ(αi)=0.
+For the solutions found, put the i values into the variables I0, I1, etc.

-Note that we may find any number of solutions, anywhere between \(0\) and \(n\) inclusive.
-If the number of solutions found is more than \(ν\), then it is generally impossible to recover from the errors.
-If the number of solutions found is less than \(ν\), then we simply redefine \(ν\) to this lower number for the remaining part of the decoder algorithm, and delete the higher-numbered \(I_i\) variables.
-The solutions can be found and saved into the \(I_i\) variables in any order.
+Note that we may find any number of solutions, anywhere between 0 and n inclusive.
+If the number of solutions found is more than ν, then it is generally impossible to recover from the errors.
+If the number of solutions found is less than ν, then we simply redefine ν to this lower number for the remaining part of the decoder algorithm, and delete the higher-numbered Ii variables.
+The solutions can be found and saved into the Ii variables in any order.

-It’s unnecessary to test values of \(i\) that are at least \(n\), because errors cannot occur outside of valid indexes into the codeword.
-However it’s possible to find solutions of \(Λ(α^{-i}) = 0\) where \(i ≥ n\).
+It’s unnecessary to test values of i that are at least n, because errors cannot occur outside of valid indexes into the codeword.
+However it’s possible to find solutions of Λ(αi)=0 where in.
 Not only can these solutions be ignored, they imply that the error-correcting capability has been exceeded because we can’t derive self-consistent information about where these errors are located.
 Thus this situation counts as an early failure.

 Calculating error values

-1. At this point \(ν\) might have been redefined as a smaller number, and we know the error location indexes \(I_0\), \(I_1\), ..., \(I_{ν-1}\).
-Because of this, we know all the values \(X_i = α^{I_i}\) for \(0 ≤ i < ν\).
+1. At this point ν might have been redefined as a smaller number, and we know the error location indexes I0, I1, ..., Iν1.
+Because of this, we know all the values Xi=αIi for 0i<ν.

-2. Since we know the \(X_i\) values and \(S_i\) values, we can solve one of the earlier equations for the vector of values \(Y_i = e_{I_i}\) to obtain the error values/magnitudes:
+2. Since we know the Xi values and Si values, we can solve one of the earlier equations for the vector of values Yi=eIi to obtain the error values/magnitudes:

 We simply run a Gauss–Jordan elimination algorithm here.
 If the linear system is consistent and independent, then a unique solution exists and we are going to finish successfully.
 Otherwise the system is inconsistent so it is impossible to satisfy all the syndrome constraints, or the system is dependent/under-determined so there is no unique solution (even though one is required).

-3. With the error locations \(I_i\) and error values \(Y_i\) known, we can attempt to fix the received codeword.
-Let the repaired codeword polynomial be \(r'(x) = r'_0 x^0 + r'_1 x^1 + \ldots r'_{n-1} x^{n-1}\).
-For \(0 ≤ i < ν\), we set the coefficient \(r'_{I_i} = r_{I_i} \!-\!
-Y_i = r_{I_i} \!-\! e_{I_i}\).
-For each index \(i\) where \(0 ≤ i < n\) and \(i\) is not present in the set \(\{I_j \: | \: 0 ≤ j < ν\}\), we simply copy the value \(r'_i = r_i\) (i.e. don’t change the codeword values at locations not identified as errors).
+3. With the error locations Ii and error values Yi known, we can attempt to fix the received codeword.
+Let the repaired codeword polynomial be r(x)=r0x0+r1x1+rn1xn1.
+For 0i<ν, we set the coefficient rIi=rIiYi=rIieIi.
+For each index i where 0i<n and i is not present in the set {Ij|0j<ν}, we simply copy the value ri=ri (i.e. don’t change the codeword values at locations not identified as errors).

-4. By design, the repaired codeword polynomial \(r'(x)\) will have all-zero syndrome values – because if not, then the matrix-solving process would have identified that the linear system is inconsistent and has no solution.
+4. By design, the repaired codeword polynomial r(x) will have all-zero syndrome values – because if not, then the matrix-solving process would have identified that the linear system is inconsistent and has no solution.
 We can still check syndrome codes for paranoia, but here we’re done.

 This decoded codeword is the best guess based on the received codeword.
-If the number of errors introduced into the codeword is at most \(ν\), then the decoding process is guaranteed to succeed and yield the original message.
+If the number of errors introduced into the codeword is at most ν, then the decoding process is guaranteed to succeed and yield the original message.
 Otherwise for a received codeword with too many errors, all outcomes are possible – the decoding process might explicitly indicate a failure (most likely), a valid message is decoded but it mismatches the original message (occasionally), or the correct message is recovered (very unlikely).

 Notes